Zirconia vs Acrylic vs Titanium Frameworks: Choosing the Right All-on-4 Prosthesis Material at Dazzle Dental

 Q1: Can I choose the material after surgery?

 Yes.
-The permanent prosthesis selection — material, shade, and design — is finalised at the final impression appointment, which occurs after osseointegration is confirmed at 3–6 months.
+The permanent prosthesis selection is finalised at the final impression appointment, which occurs after osseointegration is confirmed at 3–6 months.
 Patients have time between surgery and the final prosthesis appointment to revisit the material discussion.
-The provisional acrylic bridge provides an opportunity to evaluate the shape and fit before committing to the final material.

 Q2: Does zirconia look natural?

 Modern multi-layer zirconia can closely replicate the translucency gradient and subtle colour variation of natural teeth.
-The limitation is not the material itself but the aesthetic zone context — an implant-supported bridge that covers the entire arch involves compromises in gum line anatomy that differ from natural teeth.
 Your clinician will discuss realistic aesthetic expectations for your specific case.

 Q3: How much heavier is a zirconia bridge than acrylic?